RaenonX/OBS-Streaming-Tool/README.md

     - `YT_VIDEO_ID`: The video ID to track the current viewers

     - `YT_API_KEY`: The API key acquired using Google Cloud Console

+- Note

+    - Output will be skipped if the current viewer is 0 or inaccessible.